 - 2 ounces Gorgonzola cheese

-Season steak with salt and pepper, place 2 teaspoons of vegetable oil into a hot skillet.
-Cook steak until desired level of doneness.
+- Season steak with salt and pepper, place 2 teaspoons of vegetable oil into a hot skillet.
+Cook steak until the desired level of doneness.
 Allow steak to rest.

 Cook pasta according to package directions.